If you'd like to listen to a recording instead of reading, you can do that here.

 Don’t overlook the more modern marketing tools like ConvertKit, Ghost and Webflow.
 They’ll let you set up a simple website but also connect up email newsletters, automation rules, ecommerce, memberships and courses etc. For some businesses, this sort of combi-tool might be all you need to run things.

-Get a database, accounting system, integration tool and website all for potentially less than $10 per month.
+Get a database, accounting software, integration tool and website all for potentially less than $10 per month.
 Look at your process diagram and see which tasks can be automated.

-If you or your clients need help selecting tools or getting set up, just get in touch and I'd be happy to help.
+If you or your clients need help selecting tools or getting set up, just reply to this email and I’d be happy to help.